"Above all be loving, this ties everything together perfectly"

-Our Worship Committee, made up of pupils from each class, prepare for our daily acts of Collective Worship.
+Our Worship Leaders, made up of pupils from each class, prepare for our daily acts of Collective Worship.
 We light a candle, prepare a worship table, select music, display the Bible and lead prayers.
-Every third Thursday, the Worship Committee lead the whole worship, using a Bible story as a basis to pass on a message to the whole school.
-This is supported by our local vicar and the headteacher.

-We have a time for reflection or prayer every day in worship, before lunch and at the end of the school day.
+We have a time for reflection or prayer every day; at the start of the school dayi, before lunch and at the end of the school day.

 We are proud to work closely with our village vicar and CSALT to help us deliver collective worship in our schools.